What you need to know

 Arrival to the ICU

-We will need time to settle your loved one into his or her room.
-You may be asked to wait in the waiting room during this time.
+We will need time to settle your loved one into their room.
+You will be asked to wait in the waiting room during this time.
 We understand that you want to be with your loved one and we will be back to get you as soon as possible.
 Please take this time to update family and friends.

 Presence and participation of family/significant others